koushik-sen-vst-au4/github-slideshow/_posts/0000-01-02-koushik-sen-vst-au4.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to koushik arena!"
 ---
 This is koushik slide
 Use the right arrow to begin!